hikmiau/powershell-file-toolkit/README.md

 > This is a legacy Windows/PowerShell project from my previous Windows setup.
 >
 > I currently use Arch Linux as my main development environment, so this repository is no longer actively maintained.
->
-> The project is kept public as part of my learning history and portfolio.

 # powershell-file-toolkit